 In some instances, a judge may reduce the penalties or dismiss the charge if you work on reinstating your license before your case is heard.
 If your license is suspended due to outstanding judgment costs or child support payments, you must get caught up and provide payment proof to the Virginia DMV.
 If the amount of demerit points on your license is the cause of your suspension, you may be able to lift your suspension by successfully finishing a driver improvement clinic.
 For a fee, a list of requirements specific to your situation is available.

 You may also be eligible to receive a restricted license until your revocation or suspension period is complete.
 A restricted driver’s license may allow you to pick up your children as well as drive to church, school and work.
 If you are granted restricted driving privileges, you are required to fulfill all conditions as specified by the court and pay the DMV’s reinstatement fee before the restricted license is issued to you.

 We Are Ready to Assist You!

 The traffic defense attorneys at The Brown Firm PLLC are highly experienced negotiating all types of traffic offenses in Virginia.
 If you are facing a charged for driving on a suspended license or driving on a revoked license, contact us by phone or send us a message online with a description of your case.
-We offer free in-person or phone consultations so that you can understand your options before moving forward.
+We offer in-person or phone consultations so that you can understand your options before moving forward.